leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/usermanual-econnect-sxe-20.3.0.md

 - Address data is synchronized; Billing and Ship-to Addresses.
 - Address data sync is one-way: SX.e --> Magento

+### Customer Mapping

 <kbd>
 <img alt ="customer synchronization attributes " src="../../Leanswift Sxe and CSD/Images/customerattribute_sync.png"></kbd>

+This section controls how Customer attribute Synchronization should behave.
+The Magento attribute to map is selected from the drop-down list in the "Magento Attribute" column.
+The "SX.e/CSD Field Name" (Case sensitive) is to be mapped with field name from APIs.
+In addition, API field can be configured with one of the below

+- Tax
+- General - Rest
+- General - V2
+- Ordering
+- Ordering - Rest

 ### Update Customer Data On Login